Epirhyssa johanna: Description

-Adults are ~ 8.4 mm in length and are of anoverall orange color, with a white face and black antenna, jaws, middle and back of head, and areas on the back.
-The ovipositor has a dark, protective outer covering.
-Wings are translucent, with a faint brownish tinge near the highest point.
+Adults are 8.4 mm in length and are of an overall orange color, with a white face, lower ¼ of the genae, lateral frons, and black antenna, mandibles, median frons, occiput, upper genae and on apical half of tergite 6 and an entirely black 7th tergite.
+The hind tarsi are dark brown.
+The ovipositor has a dark sheath.
+Wings are hyaline and faintly infuscate near the apex.